rectorphp/getrector-com/resources/blog/posts/2023/2023-08-21-rector-018-how-we-made-tests-seven-times-faster.md

 perex: |
    The developer experience is a priority when it comes to contributing tools, fixing bugs, and delivering merge requests fast.
 Rector 0.17 tests could **eat up enough memory to crash on 16 GB RAM and took 3-5 minutes to complete**.

-    This was painful and let contributors and developers skip the test run locally and wait for the CI report.
+    This was painful and lead developers to skip test run locally and wait for the CI.

-    We wanted [fast feedback](https://tomasvotruba.com/blog/2020/01/13/why-is-first-instant-feedback-crucial-to-developers), so **everyone can enjoy working more**.
-So in July and August 2023, we worked hard to make our tests faster than a sip of a good coffee.
+    We wanted [fast feedback](https://tomasvotruba.com/blog/2020/01/13/why-is-first-instant-feedback-crucial-to-developers), so **everyone can enjoy fast feedback**.
+We worked hard past 2 months to make our tests faster than a sip of a good coffee.
 ---

 ## Why so Slow?

 At first, we had to identify, *why* are our tests so slow.
 Let's take it step by step.
 The code is being parsed by php-parser; we have around 3 300 tests.
 That means:

-* php-parser a test fixture to nodes, typically PHP class of 15 lines,
+* php-parser parses test fixture to nodes, typically PHP class of 15 lines,
-* then PHPStan decorates nodes with types
+* then PHPStan decorates nodes with types,
-* then Rector uses registered rules and transforms the code
+* then Rector uses registered rules and changes nodes,
-* then the printer prints nodes back to the string
+* then the printer prints nodes back to the string,
-* then the printed string is compared to an expected one
+* finally, the printed string is compared to an expected one.

 <br>

-**This happened 3300 times**.
+**This happened 3 300 times**.
 We tried to speed up the process by removing unnecessary iterations, which helped on a single-project run.
 We're very grateful for [the tremendous work Marcus Staab](https://staabm.github.io/2023/05/06/racing-rector.html) has done in this area.

 <br>